razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 * added `logged in cookie`.
 This replaces the logged in admin/user based on Wordpress standard cookies to bypass caching
 * moved backends to conf/backend.vcl
 * moved ACLs to conf/acl.vcl
+* updated VCLs.
+If you are using 1.3 VCLs should upgrade to 1.4

 = 1.3.3 =
 * support for Varnish 4